 Mindfulness Techniques

 Stress is not good for anyone, so learning to keep stress levels to a minimum is important for every single human being out there, especially for those who are dealing with OCD.
-OCD flares up when someone is under a lot of stress or tension.
+OCD is often heightened when someone is under a lot of stress or tension.

 There are a variety of techniques that someone can try that are effective.
 They can include the following: